What they are: A backlink is when another website links to yours. Google uses backlinks to help determine your site’s authority and ranking.

 Cloze deletion

 Let’s say you’re trying to learn grammar in Spanish.
-In your textbook you’ll see this familiar table:
+In your textbook you’ll see this phrase in your familiar conjugation table:

 Yo quiero